 The younger of the two Schlegel sisters, Helen is a youthful and passionate woman with a romantic disposition and less compromising views on the world than her older sister Margaret.
 Although she finds herself in for a change in direction when she meets the young Leonard Bast in a chance encounter at a classical music concert.

 Doctor Who fans may recognise Philippa Coulthard from the less successful spin-off series K9, where she played the role of young Jorjie Turner.
-Since then she’s starred in Secrets & Lies, supernatural horror Annabelle: Creation, picked up the lead role in TV series Lightning Point and is currently filming new crime drama Gone due to air next year.
+Since then she’s starred in Secrets & Lies, supernatural horror Annabelle: Creation, picked up the lead role in TV series Lightning Point and new crime drama Gone.

 Leonard Bast (Joseph Quinn)

 Leonard Bast is a young impoverished fellow with the heart of a poet and a love for the arts and educated culture.
 He is set on a path intent to rise beyond his working-class background and begin a life far above his current social station

 He may be best known for his role as Arthur Havisham in the TV series Dickensian but Joseph Quinn has also had a fleeting role in fiery Game of Thrones episode The Spoils of War.

 As aunt to the Schlegel siblings, Aunt Juley feels obliged to curb most of their more impulsive decisions and since the death of their parents, guide them through their rather untraditional lifestyles.
 But her interferences, no matter how well-intentioned, always seem to have a hint of disaster.